 Bluebikes is Metro Boston's bike share system, owned by the municipalities of Cambridge, Boston, Brookline, Somerville, and Everett.
 The Bluebikes bike share system is fully integrated amongst the municipalities, so travel is seamless.
-With over 21,000 members, Bluebikes users have taken more than 10 million trips since the system launched in 2011!
+Bluebikes users have taken more than 12 million trips since the system launched in 2011!
 For more news and up-to-date information in general about Bluebikes: www.bluebikes.com.

 How does it Work?

 Bike share is a transportation option that allows you to borrow a bike for the amount of time you need and return it when you are done with your trip.
-Bluebikes has bike share stations located throughout Cambridge, Boston, Brookline, Somerville, and Everett.
+Bluebikes has bike share stations located throughout Metro Boston in Cambridge, Boston, Brookline, Somerville, Everett, Arlington, Chelsea, Newton, Revere, and Watertown.
 Click here for a map of the entire Bluebikes system.
 You can borrow a bike from any station and return it to any other station within the system.

 Why Use Bluebikes?

 Bluebikes provides you with an accessible, affordable, and sustainable transportation option for biking in Cambridge and around the Metro Boston area.
 Borrow a bike from a Bluebikes station near your home or work and drop it off at a different station near your destination.
 Bluebikes is a great way to be able to pedal to a lunch meeting, errand or shopping trip, or to visit friends and family without having to worry about storing or maintaining your own bike.
 Even if you own a bike, Bluebikes is a convenient option for when you are out and about or if you only want to use a bike for one part of your trip.
 Bluebikes has options that work for everyday users, single trips, and visitors.

 How do I Become a Member?